 - Learning sound-symbol relationships: A persistent difficulty in linking letter symbols to sounds can be an early indicator of dyslexia.
 Some children routinely give the wrong sound for a given letter symbol, even frequent ones.

 - Difficulty blending: In English, and many other languages, each character in a written word represents one phoneme or sound.
 To successfully deal with a word, a beginning reader must “blend” the individual sounds represented by the various symbols: the sequence t – a – p must become a single sound: “tap.”
 Dyslexia can make it difficult for the young reader to do this.

 - Difficulty segmenting: Just as they may struggle to blend sounds into words, people with dyslexia often do not readily do the opposite task of breaking words into separate sound segments.

 - Retaining heard information: Dyslexic children often fail to follow verbal instructions, which can easily be mistaken for defiance or a deficit in hearing.

 How common is dyslexia?

 While it’s hard to arrive at a concrete figure, dyslexia seems to affect a large number of people.
-Most estimates place the number at between 4 and 12 percent of a population.
+Most estimates place the number at between 4 and 12 percent of the population.
 According to the International Dyslexia Association, at least one in every ten otherwise able people has serious dyslexia problems.